 No matter how famous a person becomes, there are people who haven't heard of them.
 Indeed, even the CEO of Apple needs a professional biography.
 Here is an excerpt of Tim Cook's professional biography, found on the Leadership page of the Apple website.

 Tim Cook is the CEO of Apple and serves on its board of directors.
 Before being named CEO in August 2011, Tim was Apple's chief operating officer and was responsible for all of the company's worldwide sales and operations, including end-to-end management of Apple's supply chain, sales activities, and service and support in all markets and countries.
 He also headed Apple's Macintosh division and played a key role in the continued development of strategic reseller and supplier relationships, ensuring flexibility in response to an increasingly demanding marketplace.

 Prior to joining Apple, Tim was vice president of Corporate Materials for Compaq and was responsible for procuring and managing all of Compaq's product inventory . . .
 Tim earned an MBA from Duke University, where he was a Fuqua Scholar, and a Bachelor of Science degree in Industrial Engineering from Auburn University.

 Almost ready to get started?
 Here are a few tips to keep in mind when crafting the perfect professional bio.

 Keep your audience in mind when writing your biography.
 Are you trying to get hired or stay relevant?

 Avoid bland or overused words in any hiring materials, including your biography.

 When in doubt, leave it out.
-A professional biography is not the place to list every accomplishment in your life - leave that for your cover letter.
+A professional biography is not the place to list every accomplishment in your life - leave that for your resume and cover letter.